thememesquad/sempaibot/README.md

 - Track and announce when one of your friends/follows achieves a top score!
 - Show profile information

-# Anime module functionality (coming soon)
-- Announce when there's a new download for an anime you follow through Nyaa's RSS-feed
-- Posts a magnet link for the .torrent file

 # How to use
 Easy!
-Add the bot to your server by pressing this button!
+Add to your discord server by [\[clicking  here!\]](https://discordapp.com/oauth2/authorize?client_id=182114190364901377&scope=bot&permissions=103992320)

-[button here soon]
+# Suggestions / support
+Require help?
+Encountered a bug?
+Have a cool feature idea?
+Or just wanna hang out?
+[Join our Discord server!](https://discord.gg/011LAjb1kyzCD0BY5)

 # Node Modules
 This Bot uses the following Modules: